kirasok/fuse-archive.yazi/README.md

 require("fuse-archive"):setup()
 ```

-Install this shell script if you want yazi auto un-mount all mounted archives after closed the `last`
+Install this shell script if you want yazi auto un-mount all mounted archives after closed a shell process:

-yazi instance:
+> [!IMPORTANT]
+>
+> This is unnecessary if you override and use `q` and `Q` key to quit yazi
+> But it doesn't hurt to to install this script

-- For `fish` shell: add this command to `~/.config/fish/config.fish` file:
+- For `fish` shell, add this command to `~/.config/fish/config.fish` file:

   ```fish
   test -f ~/.config/yazi/plugins/fuse-archive.yazi/assets/yazi_fuse.fish; and source ~/.config/yazi/plugins/fuse-archive.yazi/assets/yazi_fuse.fish
   ```

-- For `bash` shell: add this command to `~/.bashrc` file:
+- For `bash` shell, add this command to `~/.bashrc` file:

   ```sh
   [[ -f ~/.config/yazi/plugins/fuse-archive.yazi/assets/yazi_fuse.sh ]] && . ~/.config/yazi/plugins/fuse-archive.yazi/assets/yazi_fuse.sh
   ```

-- For `zsh` shell: add this command to `~/.zshrc` file:
+- For `zsh` shell, add this command to `~/.zshrc` file:

   ```sh
   [[ -f ~/.config/yazi/plugins/fuse-archive.yazi/assets/yazi_fuse.sh ]] && . ~/.config/yazi/plugins/fuse-archive.yazi/assets/yazi_fuse.sh